Children's and Family Emmy Award for Outstanding Voice Performer

-The Children's and Family Emmy Award for Outstanding Voice Performer in an Animated Program honors performances in both television series and made-for-television/streaming films.
+The Children's and Family Emmy Award for Outstanding Voice Performer honors performances in both television series and made-for-television/streaming films.
 The category was established at the 1st Children's and Family Emmy Awards in 2022, and is open to lead, supporting and guest performers of all genders.
 Its sister category Outstanding Voice Performance in a Preschool Animated Program honors voice-over performers in shows aimed at a younger audience.
 A similar category also exists to recognize younger voice performers.
+The category was split in 2026 to award performers who voice a single role and those who voice multiple roles in the same show.
+It was originally presented as Outstanding Voice Performer in an Animated Program, but this title was dropped as of the 4th Children's and Family Emmy Awards and it is now open to voice roles in both animated and live action programs.

 The current holder of the award is Eric Bauza, who won at the 3rd Children's and Family Emmy Awards for his role as Daffy Duck & Bugs Bunny in the Cartoon Network series Teen Titans Go! episode "Warner Bros.
 100th Anniversary".

 Background

 On November 17, 2021, the NATAS announced the creation of the Children's and Family Emmy Awards to recognize the best in children's and family television.
 The organization cited an "explosive growth in the quantity and quality of children’s and family programming" as justification for a dedicated ceremony.
 Many categories of the awards were previously presented at the Daytime Emmy Awards.
 From 1995 to 2021, voice performers were honored with the Daytime Emmy Award for Outstanding Performer in an Animated Program; however, this category was discontinued following the announcement of the Children's and Family Emmys.

 The original name for the category was Outstanding Voice Performance in an Animated Program, and the award received its current name as of the 3rd Children's and Family Emmy Awards.

+Beginning with the 4th Children's and Family Emmy Awards, the category was split into two categories: Single Role Voice Performer and Multiple Role Voice Performer.
+Entrants into the Single Role Voice Performance category must be voicing only a singular character - they cannot choose only to enter a single voice from a show in which they voice multiple characters.